ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 In case a class is not a plugin itself, the `@requires` decorator can be used to express dependencies to plugins and to have the plugin instances automatically injected into the class.
 This can be useful for classes that depend on the functionality provided by a plugin and want to access plugin instances directly.

-A plugin or non-plugin class can monitor the availability of its dependencies by using the [`@on_resolved`](#on_resolved) and [`@on_unresolved`](#on_unresolved) decorators, which are called when all dependencies are resolved and when any dependency becomes unresolved, respectively.
+A plugin or non-plugin class can monitor the availability of its dependencies by using the [`@onResolved`](#onResolved) and [`@onUnresolved`](#onUnresolved) decorators, which are called when all dependencies are resolved and when any dependency becomes unresolved, respectively.
 This allows the class to react to changes in the availability of its dependencies at runtime.

 #### Decorator Arguments